rax-register/rax-register.github.io/_posts/2020-09-20-boykin-lab.md

 ![](/images/boykin_lab2/97. run.png)

-Once multi handler is ready, on the Windows target we execute win_the_war.exe, using “start /B" to run it in the background in case anything goes wrong it should not cause our nc connection to hang:
+Once multi handler is ready, on the Windows target we execute win_the_war.exe, using “start /B".
+Using start /B runs our executable in the background so if the program crashes or hangs, it should not disrupt our nc connection:

     start /B win_the_war.exe